-When inspecting your roof regularly, make sure you’re also examining your heating and cooling systems.
+When inspecting your commercial roofing system for signs of damage and maintenance needs, make sure you’re also examining your heating and cooling systems.
 Have a professional maintenance crew come out to check and repair the units as needed.

 Keeping the vents sealed will help your building’s efficiency in the long run, as well.
 If you notice the vents are damaged and leaking, act immediately and get them repaired.